What is Agile Marketing? And why should I care?

 Some aspects of agile marketing are going to be tricky for financial services marketers to make a part of their daily lives, especially in the social arena.
 When you work so closely with compliance, newsjacking and diving in on social conversations is tough.

 But there are absolutely, definitely a whole host of things that we CAN do to make marketing more agile.
+Try KANBAN boards for project management improvements for instance.

 Yes, it means putting some processes in place.
 And trying new things, which can be scary.